GDQuest/website/content/about/_index.md

-+++
-author = "nathan"
-title = "About us"
-small = "GDQuest, its mission, and the people behind it" date = "2017-04-10T13:40:07+02:00"

-paginate = false

-[banner]
-src = "/img/social-banner.png"
+---
+author: nathan
+banner:
-alt = "Godot course update 4 banner showing characters on a tiles-based map"
+  alt: Godot course update 4 banner showing characters on a tiles-based map
-+++
+  src: /img/social-banner.png
+date: "2017-04-10T13:40:07+02:00"
+paginate: false
+small: GDQuest, its mission, and the people behind it
+title: About us
+---

 On GDQuest, we help you **become a game developer** using the free and open-source game engine **Godot**.